2013 United States gubernatorial elections

 United States gubernatorial elections were held on November 5, 2013 in New Jersey and Virginia.
 These elections formed part of the 2013 United States elections.
 Before the elections, both seats were held by Republicans.
 Republican incumbent Chris Christie won reelection in New Jersey, while in Virginia, Democrat Terry McAuliffe won the open seat held by term-limited Republican Bob McDonnell.
+Both states were up for election that Barack Obama won in the 2012 presidential election.